The Golden Triangle of India, also known as Delhi-Agra-Jaipur, is one of the most visited routes in the country.

 Red Fort

-Red Fort is a mind-blowing destination to watch the Light and Sound show that tells the history of the city.
-The show includes speeches from freedom fighters like Mahatma Gandhi and Jawaharlal Nehru.
-This fort was built in 1648 by Shah Jahan, and it showcases beautiful Persian and Mughal architecture.
-It’s the largest monument in Delhi and attracts thousands of tourists annually.
+Red Fort is a mind-blowing landmark in Delhi.
+It was built in 1648 by emperor Shah Jahan, and it showcases beautiful Persian and Mughal architecture.
+It’s the largest monument in Delhi and a UNESCO World Heritage Site.

 Safdarjung Tomb